 My debt payments are $300/month, and because I’m only a temp (and thus don’t get company benefits), I’m also paying around $115/month for medical and dental insurance – and that’s including the government stipend the Affordable Care Act offers.
 (Pre-Affordable Care Act, I was paying around $200 a month for the bare minimum of health care.)

 With this, my rent, and all my other bills (gas, electricity, internet, phone, all of which I’ve reduced to the bare minimum), I’m left with between $30 and $50 a month left over to pay for luxuries like groceries and toilet paper.
-And if anything out of the ordinary happens (such as my cat needing to go to the vet, or me needing to go to the vet doctor, or missing even a single day of work), I’m just shit out of luck and have no choice but to run up my debt even more.
+And if anything out of the ordinary happens (such as my cat needing to go to the vet, or me needing to go to the doctor, or missing even a single day of work), I have no choice but to run up my debt even more.

 So, yes, in my current situation, I literally cannot afford to buy groceries, and even with that being the case, I’m not eligible for food stamps or any kind of government assistance.
 I’m a hard-working person who owned my own business for three years, and now I’m working a full-time job, spending zero money except on necessities, and I’m still not able to keep my head above water.

 And the scariest thing about all that?
-I’m a hell of a lot better off than a lot of people.
+I’m much better off than a lot of people.